Marrbol/R-Type/README.md

 ## Notes : current state of the project

-Right now you need to have SFML and Boost installed on your computer to compile the project.
+Right now you need to have SFML installed on your computer to compile the project.
 Windows compatibility has not been tested yet.
-The only way to stop the game engine is to kill the process (Ctrl+C).